bergmannjg/fshafas/readme.md

 ### Targets

 * *BuildLib*: compile to dotnet dll,
-* *PublishToLocalFeed*: publish nuget package to local feed, the package can be used in Fable,
 * *Test*: compile to dotnet dll and run tests,
-* *BuildFableWebpackNode*: compile lib via fable and webpack to a npm package,
+* *JavaScript*: compile to JavaScript and build npm package
-* *BuildFableWebpackWeb*: compile lib via fable and webpack to a web target,
-* *Python*: compile to Python and publish nuget package and Python package to local feeds
+* *Python*: compile to Python and build Python package

 ### Utility scripts